ViktorStehle/imagefilter/README.md

 ### Sepia
 ![Sepia](https://user-images.githubusercontent.com/106766191/195435812-2cc7f453-9ac2-4ecc-803f-4fb3058c3fb2.png)

-It takes a commend line argument and a file.bmp as input and gives an output.bmp with the choosen filter applied.
+It takes a command line argument and a file.bmp as input and gives an output.bmp with the chosen filter applied.